v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 Fourier Motion Estimation and Segment Transformation Source code
 --------------------------------------------------------------------------------------------------------------------

-This repository contains the source code for the paper Object-centered Fourier Motion Estimation and Image Transformation for Video Prediction [ESANN 2020, to appear].
+This repository contains the source code for the paper Object-centered Fourier Motion Estimation and Segment-Transformation Prediction [ESANN 2020, to appear].
 Please take a look at the paper to learn more about the underlying math.

 ###### Image registration: